|41A.02||Definitions; actions by the state.|

 Subd.
 3. Repealed, 1995 c 220 s 141

 (b) No payments shall be made for ethanol production that occurs after June 30, 2010.
-A producer of ethanol shall not transfer the producer's eligibility for payments under this section to an ethanol plant at a different location.

 (c) If the level of production at an ethanol plant increases due to an increase in the production capacity of the plant, the payment under paragraph (a) applies to the additional increment of production until ten years after the increased production began.
 Once a plant's production capacity reaches 15,000,000 gallons per year, no additional increment will qualify for the payment.